jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

 2. Create a new file called `index.html` and copy the code below.

     Note that is contains the standard sections:
-        - `HMTL` containing everything else
+        - `html` containing everything else
-        - `head` containing a title (text in the bowser tab), links to the mapbox JS and CSS libraries, and *new* library we have not used yet called [Boostrap](https://www.w3schools.com/whatis/whatis_bootstrap.asp){:target="_blank"}.
-Boostrap is a CSS Framework for developing responsive websites and we'll explore it when get more into layout.
+        - `head` containing a title (text in the bowser tab), links to the mapbox JS and CSS libraries, and a *new* library we have not used yet called [Boostrap](https://www.w3schools.com/whatis/whatis_bootstrap.asp){:target="_blank"}.
+Boostrap is a CSS Framework for developing responsive websites and we'll explore it when more we get into layout.
-        - `style` within the `head`
+        - `style` tags for CSS within the `head`
         - `body` which contains a `div` for the map, and a `script` section.

     ```html